Skip Navigation

 Bottom line

-The 2026 World Cup may lift demand in travel, media, sportswear, and local spending, but an event-driven spike is not the same as a long-term investment thesis.
+The 2026 World Cup is breaking attendance records on U.S. soil, and the excitement is real.
+But an event-driven spike is not the same as a long-term investment thesis.
 Read the headlines, check the numbers, and focus on fundamentals before drawing big conclusions.

 Important disclosures